Bruh722/ccjs200/README.md

 c.
 0.847
 d. none of the above are correct
 ```
-* PQ5: Calculate recidivism rates for the 25-39 and over-39 groups in the BJS data above.
+* PQ5: Calculate recidivism rates for the each of the age groups in the BJS data above.
 Which of the 3 groups has the highest recidivism rate?
 ```
 a.
 24 and younger
 b.
 25-39